New drone footage of the Paremata Flats restoration and environs –

 - 582 Volunteer Hours into track development and maintenance.

-- 152 Volunteer hours went into the watering of early plantings at the start of the 2016 planting season due to drying winds kicking in after initial rains with 14500 Litres of water being ferried by way of 20 Litre containers and 100/500 litre water tanks with hose to ensure plant survival.
+- 265 Volunteer hours went into the watering of plantings over the dryer summer months, close on 20,000 Litres of water by way of 20 Litre containers to ensure plant survival.

-Total Volunteer Hours given to the project 13979 if you charged this out at the minimum wage of $15.75 per hour then the very conservative dollar contribution by volunteers would be just over $220,000.00 and when combined with the money raised to over $400,000.00 given to the project by Forest and Bird, Sponsors and volunteers, would be close to $585,000.
+Total Volunteer Hours given to the project 20,821 if you charged this out at the minimum wage of $18.90 per hour then the very conservative dollar contribution by volunteers would be close to $395,000.00 and when combined with the money raised the total sum given to the project by Forest and Bird, Sponsors and volunteers, would be close to $585,000.